-Annual financial statements for the period from 1 January 2019 to 31 December 2019

-For mortgage portfolio, the prepayment model is applied.
-Data on the maturity of PLN and CHF mortgage portfolios are used to determine the estimated prepayments according to the model maturity structure.
-On the basis thereof, the average interest rate weighted with unmatured principal is calculated separately for PLN and CHF portfolios.
-A model schedule of principal and interest payments is aggregated on the basis of the model maturity structure and future interest flows measured at average interest rate separately for PLN and CHF.
+The prepayment model is used for the CHF mortgage portfolio.
+To determine the estimated prepayments, data on the maturity of the mortgage portfolio are used according to the model maturity structure, based on which the average interest rate weighted with maturity is calculated.
+Based on the model maturity structure and future interest flows calculated using the average interest rate, an aggregate model schedule of capital and interest payments is created.
 In the case of those sub-portfolios, the discounting factor is used for each cash flow.